tascott/peloton-node/README.md

 - Primary storage in PostgreSQL

 ### Database Backups
-To backup both databases (creates compressed SQL dumps in the `backups` directory):
+To backup the database (creates compressed SQL dumps in the `backups` directory):
 ```bash
 node backup_dbs.js
 ```

 This will:
-- Create compressed timestamped backups of both databases
+- Create compressed timestamped backups of the database
 - Store them locally in `./backups/` directory (not version controlled)
 - Include ALL data (including complete JSONB API responses)
 - Use gzip compression for efficient storage